 From 2007, Simone served as Assistant Secretary, and later Secretary, of Unions WA.
 There, she coordinated the Your Rights at Work Campaign against the Howard Government’s ‘Workchoices’ reforms, and campaigned for more local content and local jobs during WA’s mining boom.

-Simone has also worked in Native Title for the Yamatji Land and Sea Council, and as a producer with the ABC.
+Simone has also worked with Yamatji Land and Sea Council, and as a producer with the ABC.

 Simone holds degrees in History from the University of Melbourne and Media from Murdoch University.